bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 It may seem counter-intuitive since [UTC does not observe Daylight Savings](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), but if the locale that the event is actually happening *does*, you need to account for that when setting the corresponding UTC time.
 You can't "adjust" your way out of the UTC time not changing when the locale's offset does change.

-Just remember the sage words of Bill S. Preston, Esquire: "Listen to this dude Rufus, he knows what he's doing."

 {% include figure.html filename="rufus.gif" description="Animated GIF from BILL & TED'S EXCELLENT ADVENTURE (1989) showing Rufus (George Carlin) saying 'You have to dial one number higher.'" %}

+> "Listen to this dude Rufus, he knows what he's doing."
+>
+> *-- Bill S. Preston, Esq.*

 ## Extra Credit: Don't Get Caught in the Lurch when DST Becomes Permanent